AdvenamTacet/Out-Of-Line/README.md

 In that implementation I decided that:
-- Every pair *<HotType, ColdType>* has different map, even that it wold be enough to have different map for every different ColdType (or even on map for all types, with some pointer magic).
+- Every pair *<HotType, ColdType>* has different map, even that it wold be enough to have different map for every different ColdType (or even one map for all cold types, with some pointer magic).
 - I use std::map, so access time to cold data is logarithmical.
 - OOL class inherits from HotType.
 - There is support for a structured binding declaration [hot, cold].
+- There is no member function "hot", as I don't see a good use for it, other than consistency and rare situations with overwritten functions.
+(I'm thinking about changing it.)

 # Examples